endemic/nathandemick.com/_posts/2006-03-08-a-too-long-explanation-ensues.markdown

   content: I can't *find* the damn stuff.
 Been to many combinis, too.
 It's supposed
     to taste terrible, but I neeeeeeed it.
 ---
 So, as I'm sure one or two of you know, Final Fantasy XII is being released in Japan in a few days.
-As a tie in with this, Japanese beverage manufacturer Suntory started making a Final Fantasy-themed 'Potion' drink, complete with fancy-pants limited edition bottles and whatnot.
+As a tie in with this, Japanese beverage manufacturer Suntory started making a Final Fantasy-themed "Potion" drink, complete with fancy-pants limited edition bottles and whatnot.

-<br><br>
-I came across <a href="http://kusofla.com/vip/po/">this page</a> that had pictures of Japanese kids mixing their 'potions' with various other drinks/substances.
+I came across <a href="http://kusofla.com/vip/po/">this page</a> that had pictures of Japanese kids mixing their potions with various other drinks/substances.
 One of the mixers was Smirnoff Ice.
+The result?
-The result? <a href="http://kusofla.com/vip/po/img/04.jpg">A Hi-potion</a>.
+<a href="http://kusofla.com/vip/po/img/04.jpg">A Hi-potion</a>.

-<br><br>
-<div style="font-size:9px">In Japan, adding alcohol to a drink will make it "high."
+(In Japan, adding alcohol to a drink will make it "high."
 I.E., Chu-hi, which is a fruity alcoholic drink.
 In the game, a hi-potion is a more powerful curative than the regular potion.
-Get it?<br><br>
+Get it?)

-That took way too long to explain.</div>
+(That took way too long to explain.)